 The Bank does not recognise a contingent liability but disclose its existence in the financial statements.
-A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Bank or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
-A contingent liability also arises in the extremely rare case where there is a liability that cannot be recognised because it cannot be measured reliably unless the probability of outflow or economic resources is remote.
+A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Bank or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation or the amount cannot be estimated reliably.
+Contingent liabilities are disclosed, unless the probability of outflow of economic resources is remote.
 However, contingent liabilities do not include financial guarantee contracts.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2017
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2018